COUNCIL of GODHEADS

 Gaea presented the Celestials with the 12 representatives she had gathered, and the Celestials ruled in humanity’s favor, taking these 12 under their tutelage as the Young Gods.

-(Thor I#301 (fb) - BTS) - Thor visited each of the Godheads, convincing them each to donate a portion of life force, and the Asgardians were resurrected.
+(Thor I#301 (fb) - BTS) - Thor visited each of the Godheads, convincing them each to donate a portion of their life-force, and the Asgardians were resurrected.

 (Thor Annual#10) - Odin petitioned the Godheads to each send a delegate to oppose Demogorge.
 Definitely - Odin, and (from left to right) Zeus (Olympian), Vishnu (Daevas), Buluku (Vodu), Osiris (Heliopolitan), Tezcatlipoca (Teteoh), Izanagi (Amatsu-Kami), Manitou (Manidoog), and Ukko (Jumala).